How Much Compensation Could I Claim From My Landlord?

 For example, if you suffered from burns as a result of a faulty gas pipe (a fault which you brought to your landlord’s attention) they would have acted negligently in not providing you with adequate maintenance, resulting in housing disrepair.
 Thus, they could more easily be considered to be responsible for your accident and may be liable for a claim.

 Working through this process can be very helpful in establishing a viable compensation claim in the early stages of the case.
-For more information on how to claim compensation from your landlord, keep reading.
+For more information on how to make a compensation claim against your landlord, keep reading.

-You may be wondering how to claim compensation from your landlord and how you should begin your tenant injury claim.
+You may be wondering how to make a compensation claim against your landlord and how you should begin your tenant injury claim.
 When making a compensation claim against your landlord, you will need the support of an excellent Claims Service.
 This Claims Service will work tirelessly to maximise your chances of receiving the compensation that you deserve and attempt to minimise the hardship that is caused to you as a result of your tenant injury claim.

 However, before you get into contact with any Claims Service, you will need to gather the necessary evidence to support your claim.
 These steps are outlined in the previous section and this evidence could include almost anything relevant to your tenant injury claim.
 However, evidence in support of the severity of your injury is particularly important.